AhmadMSGit/Data_Trojan_DL_Transformers/README.md

 If you use this dataset in your research, please cite the following:

-> Ahmad Mohammad Saber, Hany E. Z. Farag, Amr Youssef and Deepa Kundur, “A Model-Independent Trojan Attack on Deep Learning-Based FDIA Detection in Smart Grid Protection Systems”, Submitted, 2025.
+> Ahmad Mohammad Saber, Hany E. Z. Farag, Amr Youssef and Deepa Kundur, “A Model-Independent Trojan Attack on Deep Learning-Based FDIA Detection in Smart Grid Protection Systems”, in IEEE Transactions on Instrumentation and Measurement, 2025.
 > Dataset: [https://github.com/AhmadMSGit/Data](https://github.com/AhmadMSGit/Data)

 ---